ne1s0n/legpipe2/README.md

 ## TODO

-- support both .fa.gz and .fasta.gz genome files (see in particular genome indexing module)
+- support both .fa.gz and .fasta.gz genome files (see in particular genome indexing module
-- implement post-execution script (for synch, shutdown...)
+- the picard jar should be read in the config file like all other configs, it does not make sense to use an env variable only of this)
 - implement post calling filtering:
 	- select only biallelic SNPs and filter on allele frequency (MAF)
 	- [optional?]
 Remove adjacent SNPs